Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Phase Transitions of Knowledge Acquisition within Data Mixtures

 \subsection{Phase Transitions on Reasoning Tasks}

-In this subsection, we show that phase transitions can also arise when mixing a knowledge-dense dataset aimed at improving models' reasoning skills with web text.
+In this subsection, we show that the phase transition phenomenon is not limited to factual knowledge, but also extends to datasets related to reasoning.
 Such datasets are often multi-task in practice.
 For example, OpenWebMath~\citep{paster2024openwebmath} covers diverse math topics.
-We show that phase transitions can occur for each single subtask within this knowledge-dense dataset.
-Inspired by~\citet{ruis2024procedural}, we consider slope calculation between two points $(x_1, y_1)$ and $(x_2, y_2)$, and replace all the documents containing the word ``slope'' in OpenWebMath with our cleaner and higher quality slope data.
-We then mix the modified OpenWebMath with FineWeb-Edu and train Pythia models from scratch.
-Similar to the setup of SynBio, every time the model sees a slope calculation example, we uniformly sample $x_1, y_1, x_2, y_2$ from $\set{0, 1, \cdots, 99}$ (ensuring $x_1\neq x_2$), and apply randomly chosen question and step-by-step answer templates.
+We show that phase transitions can occur for each single subtask within this dataset.
+Inspired by~\citet{ruis2024procedural}, we consider the slope calculation task between two points $(x_1, y_1)$ and $(x_2, y_2)$.
+To explicitly control the frequency and format of the slope calculation examples, we replace all the documents containing the word ``slope'' in OpenWebMath with our clean and high-quality slope calculation demonstrations.
+We then mix the modified OpenWebMath with FineWeb-Edu and train Pythia models on this mixture from scratch.
+Similar to the setup of SynBio, every time the model sees a slope calculation example, we uniformly sample $x_1, y_1, x_2, y_2$ from $\set{0, 1, \cdots, 99}$ (ensuring $x_1\neq x_2$), and apply randomly chosen question-answer templates.
 For evaluation, we randomly generate 1k questions for slope calculation and check if the model produces the correct final answer.
-Results in in \Cref{fig:slope} show similar phase transitions as factual knowledge acquisition.
-See details in~\Cref{sec:slope-detail}.
+Results in~\Cref{fig:slope} show similar phase transitions as factual knowledge acquisition (see details in~\Cref{sec:slope-detail}). \Cref{sec:add-exp-reasoning} presents further discussions and experiments on another reasoning task with larger input space.